 ABBA, Elton John and Queen are riding high in the charts, the Queen opens Birmingham’s National Exhibition Centre, and when kids weren’t riding their Raleigh Choppers up and down the streets of Britain, they were glued to the Multi-Coloured Swap Shop (the rest of us had George and Mildred and The New Avengers).
 Concorde enjoyed its first commercial flight, and the long hot summer brought temperatures – and droughts – as hot as the fledgling class of small hatchbacks which had started to appear.

-While the Golf GTI celebrated its four-decade anniversary in 2016, there was another, less celebrated four-wheeled rollerskate which was as popular in its homeland as the small VW was on the autobahns of Germany.
 The Renault 5 Alpine was launched in 1976 and offered a genuine go-faster Gallic alternative to the Germanic Golf.
-Just like the InterCity 125 train which appeared the same year, it was as discreetly stylish as the Golf, too, with its signature blue or black paintwork, silver or red ‘A5’ body coachlines and racy Rostyle-look wheels.
+Just like the InterCity 125 train that appeared the same year, it was as discreetly stylish as the Golf, too, with its signature blue or black paintwork, silver or red ‘A5’ body coachlines and racy Rostyle-look wheels.

-The 5 Alpine Turbo of 1982 was the second step.
-Basically the Alpine/Gordini with a Garrett T3 turbocharger bolted to the engine, the performance and power increases were significant.
-Embracing the burgeoning trend for forced-induction and adopting Renault’s turbocharging technology seen on its F1 cars, the 110bhp 5 Alpine Turbo boasted 18 per cent more power than its naturally-aspirated sister, and did the 0-60mph dash a second quicker.
+The Renault 5 Gordini/Alpine Turbo of 1982 was the second step.
+It was basically the Alpine/Gordini with a Garrett T3 turbocharger bolted to the engine so the performance and power increases were significant.
+Embracing the burgeoning trend for forced-induction and adopting Renault’s turbocharging technology seen on its F1 cars, the 110bhp 5 Alpine Turbo boasted 18 per cent more power than its naturally aspirated sister and did the 0-60mph dash a second quicker.
 Much more aligned with the Golf GTI in terms of go, at £5,752, it was a useful £400 cheaper.

-At £12,000, the 5 Turbo’s price was double that of the Alpine Turbo, but with 70 per cent more power, the 5 Turbo was a true mid-engined, supercar-baiting exotic.
-A bespoke – and very garishly 1980s – interior made the ultimate 5 even more special, and what did it matter if you could carry less shopping or passengers: the Jaeger dials, two-spoke abstract steering wheel and contrasting Olympe Bleu or Rouge Grenade combinations meant – mon dieu! – you got noticed.
+At £12,000, the small Renault 5 Turbo’s price was double that of the Alpine Turbo, but with 70 per cent more power, the 5 Turbo was a true mid-engined, supercar-baiting exotic.
+A bespoke – and very garishly 1980s – interior made the ultimate 5 even more special.
+And what did it matter if you could carry less shopping or passengers: the Jaeger dials, two-spoke abstract steering wheel and contrasting Olympe Bleu or Rouge Grenade combinations meant – mon dieu! – you got noticed.

 Now as much a cultural icon as a motoring one, performance car aficionados may recall the 5 Turbo’s role in the 1983 James Bond film Never Say Never Again, where a red version of the mid-engined wonder was driven by Barbara Carrera’s villain Fatima Blush, her tailoring as sharp as her 5 Turbo’s handling.
-But Bond and a modified Yamaha motorbike couldn’t give chase – even secret agents had to give second best to the wide-bodied Renault supermini!
+But Bond and a modified Yamaha motorbike couldn’t give chase and ultimately, the 5 Turbo stole the show – even secret agents had to give second best to the wide-bodied Renault supermini!

 The most expensive non-imported model in French car showrooms during 1981, the 5 Turbo’s competition included the similarly rallying-focused 135bhp Vauxhall Chevette 2300HS and 150bhp Sunbeam Lotus.
 A second run of less exotic, all-steel-bodied ‘Turbo 2’ cars was built from 1983-1985, with around 5,000 Turbos of all generations built at Alpine’s Dieppe plant.
 While the first 400 satisfied the Group 4 homologation requirements, few could foretell that la petite bombe would be so popular.